shivani-i-i/amazone-clone/README.md

 # amazon-clone
-#amazon clone for you tube tutorial by doumcoding
+Create Amazon clone for you tube tutorial by doumcoding Channel <br>
-author shubham pandey
+## author shubham pandey